maachou/RawDataFileGenerator/README.txt

 DESCRIPTION:
 ------------

-RawDataFileGenerator is a command line tool I used in one of my projects to generate test data that have specific format.
+RawDataFileGenerator is a command line tool I used in one of my projects to generate test data that have a specific format.
 The row definition is specified within an xml file that is passed as an input parameter.
 A row contains a list of field that can be:
 - NUM : Numerical values.